geopython/pywps-flask/docs/index.rst

    contain the root `toctree` directive.

 ########################
-PyWPS-Demo documentation
+PyWPS-Flask documentation
 ########################

-PyWPS-Demo is little project, which shall be distributed along with `PyWPS
+PyWPS-Flask is a little project, which shall be distributed along with `PyWPS
 <http://pywps.org>`_ project.
-This is just demo server instance of PyWPS, with
+This is just an example service based on PyWPS, with
 several example processes.
-We are adding also sample `demo.py` which can be used with the `Flask <http://flask.pocoo.org>`_ microframework.
+We are adding also a sample `demo.py` which can be used with the `Flask <http://flask.pocoo.org>`_ microframework.

 For more comprehensive documentation visit http://pywps.readthedocs.io/en/latest/